glasnt/glasnt/README-meta.md

 has a field called forkCount, which includes (by the looks of it) forks of forks.
 The pinned repo type only has a `forks { totalCount }`, which is sometimes less than the forkCount

+## TODO

 TODO: Add archived badge on archived repos

+TODO: if star or fork count is 0, don't display it (matching github)

 TODO: add test that at least check if the rendering succeeds